Get Involved In Forest Park Southeast & Kings Oak

 Love neighborhood events?
 Do your friends go to you for event planning advice?
 Is there an event you’d like to see happen in our neighborhood?
 Or maybe you know how to build sponsorship packages or fundraise?
 If you said yes to any of those questions, then we have a committee for you!

 The Association plans many neighborhood events to get the community together.
-From monthly clean-ups, beautification projects, social events, our annual Neighborhood Night Out event, and the events we haven’t thought of yet, we’re always seeking volunteers to plan and coordinate neighborhood events.
+From happy hours and Popsicles in the Park , to our annual Great Gathering event, and the events we haven’t thought of yet, we’re always seeking volunteers to plan and coordinate neighborhood events.

 If you’re interested in joining the committee or have an idea for an event, shoot an email to firstname.lastname@example.org.